The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 ### **Aetherpact**

 * Orders your fairy to execute Fey Union: Single target regen (300 potency/tick).
-* Costs 10 Faerie Gauge per tick.
+* Costs ten Faerie Gauge per tick.
 * Use to focus healing onto a single target, such as the tank.
 The heal is stronger than Embrace.
 * Note: